 Generally, women generally receive a physical exam, medical and health history, and blood tests for hormone analysis.
 Men will receive a physical exam, medical and health history, semen analysis to determine quality and quantity, density, motility, and the shape of the sperm.
 This is the time to ask your questions.
 Discussion of financial issues will also occur.

 Our Ohio Reproductive Medicine team is highly educated and experienced in LGBT reproductive planning and will be happy to discuss your needs and assist you to help complete the required procedures to make your dreams come true.

 Ohio Reproductive Medicine works closed with Cryobiology, a donor sperm bank for anonymous and directed donor services.
 We also have established working relationships with Reproductive Diagnostics, a diagnostics laboratory that offers semen analysis, and cryopreservation (Freezing) and Vitrification of sperm, eggs and embryos, and sperm washing procedures, and Preimplantation Genetic Diagnosis.

-Learn More about LGBT Family Services
+Learn More About LGBTQ+ Family Services

-If you are interested in learning more about LGBT family building services at Ohio Reproductive Medicine, please do not hesitate to contact us.
+If you are interested in learning more about LGBTQ+ family building services at Ohio Reproductive Medicine, please do not hesitate to contact us.
 We will answer all of your questions about our infertility treatments, patient services, and surrogacy options.
 At Ohio Reproductive Medicine, you do not have to feel alone during any part of your journey into parenthood.
 Our team of fertility experts is here to help you along the way with a wide variety of procedures and services to address your individual needs.